CM&B - Cincinnati, Milford & Blanchester Traction Company

 In the early 1940s when Erie Avenue was rerouted to create overpasses at the Pennsylvania Railroad Richmond Division and Red Bank Road, the rear of the old CM&B car barn was demolished to make way for the Erie Avenue fill.

 Nothing remains of the terminal at the side of Erie Avenue, however.
 Constructing the fill for the overpasses required demolition of the carbarn, which was only used for storage after 1926.
-From there to the east side of Mariemont, the single track right-of-way is very obvious.
+From there to the east side of Mariemont, the right-of-way is very obvious.
 In Fairfax, it ran just north of Murray Road with two electric sub-transmission lines following it, and a walking and bike path has since been built on the roadbed.
 In Mariemont it ran down the median of Murray Avenue.
 Utility poles are also quite evident here too.
 There was a loop at Miami Road for streetcar route 72 to turn back to Cincinnati, and the grading and even part of the platform are still there.
-Recently, some of the loop was landscaped and a new plaque was installed to commemorate the history of the loop.
+Recently, some of the loop was landscaped and a new plaque was installed to commemorate its history.

 Between Avoca and Terrace Park the one remaining electric transmission line crosses the bike trail and former PRR/Little Miami Railroad where the CM&L had a small underpass that regularly flooded.
 It was filled in after abandonment of the Mariemont to Milford streetcar line in 1936 and nothing remains other than the power line crossing.
 In Terrace Park the CM&B took a detour from Wooster Pike and followed the north/west side of Elm Avenue through the heart of the village.
 It then ran on Terrace Avenue and proceeded back to Wooster Pike near the large railroad overpass.
 There was once a picturesque trestle near the overpass, but virtually nothing of it remains.
 There are some telephone poles left around here, but it's so overgrown there's not much else to see.
 There are some remains of a bridge for the C&C here as well.
 Due to street running, there isn't much to see in Milford either, aside from the powerhouse on the west side of the Little Miami River.

 The CM&B elected not to use the Cincinnati & Fayetteville's right-of-way to climb out of Milford to Mulberry for reasons that are unknown, and it simply followed OH-28 so there's nothing to see.
-Beyond Mulberry there is still quite a bit of right-of-way as it went across country, and one can follow it all the way to Blanchester without too much difficulty, even via aerial photographs.
-North of Newtonsville it ran to the west of Roudebush Road, though with pretty flat terrain and few sizable creeks there's not a whole lot of grading, though there are usually power lines..
+Beyond Mulberry there is still quite a bit of right-of-way as it went across open country, and one can follow it all the way to Blanchester without too much difficulty, even via aerial photographs.
+North of Newtonsville it ran to the west of Roudebush Road, though with pretty flat terrain and few sizable creeks there's not a whole lot of grading, though there are usually power lines.
 The right-of-way through Stonelick State Park and Edenton is quite evident thanks to power lines.
 After it came in next to OH-133 at Taylor Pike it gets difficult to see but it's there.
+The tracks ran to the west of OH-133 into Blanchester, at which point they moved to the middle of Bourbon Street near Lazenby Street.
+The Blanchester station was on Broadway but it has since been demolished.

 Photographs from Madisonville to Blanchester